Modeling the impact of rainfall and temperature on sterile insect control strategies in a Tropical environment: Rainfall, humidity, and temperature dependent SIT model

 The first aim of the present work is to develop a temperature-rainfall-dependent entomological model, to take into account real field data, including mean daily rainfall and mean daily temperature.

 Following \cite{AnguelovTIS2020}, we will consider the following model

+where $A$, $M$, and $F$ represent, respectively the aquatic (larvae, pupae) stage, the adult (male and \rewieverTwo{mated and fertile }female) stages. \rewieverTwo{Here, we implicitly assume that all emerging females will mate and become fertile.
+Note carefully that compartment $A$ does not include the eggs since we consider a density mortality rate $\mu_{A,2}$ that concerned only the larval and pupal stages.
+Thus, the parameter $\phi$ represents the daily amount of deposited eggs that hatch to become larvae.
+All parameters of model \eqref{eq:no SIT} are described in Table \ref{table:model2}.}

-where $A$, $M$, and $F$ represent, respectively the aquatic (larvae, pupae) stage, the adult (male and female) stages.
-This model, for constant parameters, has been studied in \cite{AnguelovTIS2020}, where the authors developed a new strategy to maintain the wild population under a certain threshold, using a permanent and sustainable low level of SIT control, thanks to a massive-small releases strategy.
+\rewieverTwo{This model has been studied in \cite{AnguelovTIS2020} when the parameters are supposed to be constant.
+In \cite{AnguelovTIS2020}}the authors developed a new strategy to maintain the wild population under a certain threshold, using a permanent and sustainable low level of SIT control, thanks to a massive-small releases strategy.
 We set $\N_{\max}=\max_{t\in [0,+\infty)}\N(t)$, where $\N$ represents the basic offspring number, defined as follows

 In R\'eunion island, a network of Weather stations (from M\'et\'eo France but also from CIRAD) allows us to estimate some weather parameters all around the island, and in particular where real SIT field experiments started in July 2021, in the site of Duparc, a 20-hectare urban area located within the commune of Sainte Marie in the northern district of La R\'eunion \cite{Legoff2019}.
 These releases consist of manually weekly releases of 150 000 to 250 000 sterile males (once a week) produced and irradiated in La R\'eunion.
 The efficacy of sterile males releases is assessed over time by monitoring the induced sterility in eggs using ovitraps and the subsequent population suppression using adult traps, and, from time to time, Mark-Release-Recapture experiments.
 This experiment lasted until September 2022.